Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Results

 \subsection{Added value of the nonlinear SHIPS+ models}

-The results presented in previous sections suggested six additional predictors causally related to the change in TC intensity that need to be tested in the same setup as the operational SHIPS, where the GFS analysis and forecast fields are used to derive predictors.
-As a first step towards a fair evaluation of operational model skill, we compare models trained with the original SHIPS predictors and the enriched SHIPS+, which includes the six newly identified causal predictors.
+The previous sections identify six additional predictors causally related to TC intensity change.
+These are evaluated within the operational SHIPS framework using predictors derived from GFS analysis and forecast fields.
+As a first step towards a fair evaluation of operational model skill, we compare models trained with the original SHIPS predictors and the enriched SHIPS+, which includes the six predictors.
 For consistency with the ERA5 experiments, only the initial analysis time data are used to derive both SHIPS developmental and SHIPS+ datasets.
-This differs from the operational SHIPS setup, which incorporates dynamical model forecast output, so the results here may be negatively biased at longer lead times when synoptic-scale environmental changes are important.